ashe540/dynatrace-bu-importer/README.md

 ####IMPORTANT NOTES:
 1. The dataCsvFile must point to the location of the file.
 It's recommended to save it on the root folder of the project (where the src directory is) to avoid issues with relative paths.
 Then resultFile will also be saved to this same directory after execution.
-2. The application, if it doesn't exist in the Business Units, will be created.
-If it does exist it will be replaced.
-Make sure you verify that all your software services have a rule associated with the transaction.
+2. If the application doesn't exist in the Business Units, it will be created.
+If it _does_ exist, its transactions will be replaced.
+Make sure you verify that your transactions have all the relevant software services associated with it.
 3. If no application name is specified, the importer will attempt to parse it from the generated CSV.
-This will work if the report is filtered by application as well.
+This will work if the report is filtered by application.

 ## Step 3 - Importing the generated YAML file